jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Profiles/DataStandardsWales-Location.page.md

 ## {{page-title}}

 ### Overview
-The [Location](https://www.hl7.org/fhir/r4/location.html) resource contains information about a physical or virtual place where services are provided and resources and participants may be stored, found, contained, or accommodated.
+The [Location](https://www.hl7.org/fhir/r4/location.html) resource contains information about a physical place where services are provided and resources and participants may be stored, found, contained, or accommodated.
 Typical examples include buildings, wards, corridors, rooms or beds, but may also include mobile clinics, a vehicle or lift, or a patient's home.

 The {{page-title}} profile is derived from the [UK Core Location Profile](https://simplifier.net/guide/uk-core-implementation-guide-stu2/Home/ProfilesandExtensions/Profile-UKCore-Location?version=2.0.1).
 It defines additional rules for use within health and care organisations in Wales.
 Further guidance on the use of the Location resource along with other administrative FHIR resources is provided within the {{pagelink:Home/Guidance/Administrative-Data, text: guidance}} section of this guide.